Kylie Jenner's Latest Summer Surprise Is Here!

 She also said in her snaps that she'll be "taking a break on Kyshadows for the next 10 days" to focus on her birthday collection.

-The Kylie birthday collection will be available for purchase at 3 p.m. tomorrow.
+The Kylie birthday collection will be available for purchase on August 1.
 But the bad news is that it's only available until August 10.
 You can buy the entire collection or just individual items.

 Click ahead for a look at what's inside the kit.